jibarra/icepicky.com/content/resume.md

 General Motors: *Internal Project, June 2015 - Present*

-* Monolithic, 24/7 supply chain system that manages the planning, ordering, and scheduling for parts and shipping in manufacturing plants, managing millions of dollars of supply.
+* Monolithic, 24/7 supply chain system that manages the planning, ordering, and scheduling for parts and shipping in manufacturing plants, managing billions of dollars of supply.
 * Developed backend modules to do a majority of business logic; used frontend (JSP, JS, jQuery), backend (Java), mainframe technologies (PL/I and COBOL).
-* Implemented streamlined estimations and agile-like development to enable a fast, responsive development process so a project deployed a month ahead of schedule.
 * Improved mainframe unit testing framework utilizing Junit which shifted unit testing from mostly manual to mostly automated, significantly reducing retest time.
 * Led proof of concept for upgrading Struts 1 to Struts 2 and improved existing estimates by 35%.
+* Technical leader for a Struts 1 to SpringMVC conversion project.
-* Improved existing Struts 1 migration tools to improve web page upgrade time by 20%.
+* Improved existing and created new Struts 1 conversion tools to lower file conversion time by 20%.
 * Developed a proof of concept mobile application utilizing Angular.js which was expected to improve plant worker productivity through a simple UI.
+* Trained 20 new hires in Java and SpringMVC skill to onboard them quickly for a Struts 1 to SpringMVC conversion project.

 ## Geo-Genealogy and Geo-Demographics Data Visualization Research

-VADER Research Lab: *https://doi.org/10.2312/eurova.20141143, August 2013 - May 2014*
+VADER Research Lab: *https://doi.org/10.2312/eurova.20141143, https://demo.vaderlab.org/name/, August 2013 - May 2014*

 * Application displayed a heatmap of surname density for the United States and the income distribution for that surname in a web application utilizing JS, jQuery, D3.js and Java web services.
 * Mined over 60 million data records from US phonebooks and correlated to zip code-based US Census records; stored data and mining results in MySQL and MongoDB.